swods/sw-monokai/README.md

 Submlime Monokai Default Theme
 ============================

-I user this package for my sublime 3.
+I use this package for my sublime 3.
 It consists red Accessor like in Sublime 2

 INSTALLATION
 ------------